siegeon/magic.lambda.scheduler/README.md

 ### Repeating tasks

 There are 3 basic **[repeats]** patterns for the Magic Lambda Scheduler, in addition to that you can extend it with your own parametrized repeating `IPattern` implementation.
-The built in versions however, are as follows.
+The built in repetition patterns, are as follows.

 * `x.units` - Units can be one of _"seconds"_, _"minutes"_, _"hours"_, _"days"_, _"weeks"_ or _"months"_ - And
 `x` can be any integer value.
 * `[MM|MM..].[dd|dd..].HH.mm.ss` - Where the entities are in sequence months, days in month, hour, minute and second.
 * `[ww|ww..].HH.mm.ss` - Where the entities are weekdays, hour, minute and second.

-Notice, month, day of month, and weekdays can have double asterix (\*\*) as their values, implying _"whatever value"_.
+Notice, months, days in months, and weekdays can have double asterix (\*\*) as their values, implying _"whatever value"_.
 MM, dd and ww can also have multiple values, separated by the pipe character (|), to provide multiple values for these entities.
-See esamples of this further below in this documentation.
+See examples of this further below in this documentation.

 ### Intervals